 I’ve quoted some pretty impressive people here, all of whom accomplished great things.
 They did it one step at a time, learning with each interaction, every encounter and conversation.

-It reminds me of the 80s when Wall Street was the place to be and the answer of choice when asked in interviews what your weaknesses is was to say “kryptonite.”
+It reminds me of the 80s when Wall Street was the place to be.
+The answer of choice, when asked in interviews what your weaknesses is, was to say “kryptonite.”

-I think if Supermen and women were being interviewed today about when they stumbled, the best response would be to admit you’ve missed the last shot at the buzzer and tell them why next time you’ll make it instead.
+I think if men and women were being interviewed today about when they stumbled, the best response would be to admit you’ve missed the last shot at the buzzer.
+Then tell them why next time you’ll make it instead.

-Show what you learned from the experience, how you’ve reflected on the lessons and what steps you’ve taken to course correct going forward.
-I think the best people put themselves out there knowing they might not always win but they’ve trained hard and done their homework, prepared and planned for the moment to shine.
+Show what you learned from the experience.
+Show how you’ve reflected on the lessons and what steps you’ve taken to course- correct from now on.
+I think the best people put themselves out there knowing they might not always win, but they’ve trained hard.
+They did their homework and prepared for the moment to shine.

 Don’t be scared to fail your way to success.
 Turns out, that’s the way it’s done.

-Once you realize you have the power within you to attract the kinds of success in people, relationships, qualities, attitudes and situations you want, you can begin focusing on the positive options in front of you at every juncture.
+Once you realize you have the power within you to attract the kind of success you want, you can begin focusing on the positive options in front of you at every juncture.

-By cutting out the copycats and imposters around me, I created the time, space and energy to focus on the innovators and big thinkers.
-This, in turn, helped me build more opportunities and work in a better ecosystem to pursue my dreams.
+By cutting out the copycats and imposters around me, I created time, space and energy.
+Then I could focus on the innovators and big thinkers.
+This helped me build more opportunities and work in a better ecosystem to pursue my dreams.

-Great leaders don’t create followers but instead develop other leaders who inspire greatness in those around them
+Instead, they develop other leaders who inspire greatness in those around them.

 This year, I started paying attention to those who lead and inspire versus those who merely execute well.
-I appreciate working with people who give more than they take, don’t keep score, laugh every day, and leave a little something extra in every encounter.
+I appreciate working with people who give more than they take.
+They don’t keep score.
+These people laugh every day and leave a little something extra in every encounter.

-So when I see a media person going through the motions of writing a press release without any heart in their words, I know it’s time to let go and move on.
+So when I hear a press release with no heart in their words, I know it’s time to let go and move on.
 Clients can tell the difference between someone who just delivers versus a professional who really cares.
 Being technically competent is expected, but it’s not enough today.

 The days of wasting time looking for important papers or rummaging through storage are over.
-Attain the peace of mind that comes with knowing you can find the things you need when you need them and you’ve taken care of the people you care most about.
+Knowing you can find the things you need when you need them will eliminate unnessecary failure.
 When things are chaotic at the office or home, it’s hard to think clearly and be of much value in either place.

 It takes a small army to accomplish many worthwhile things in life.
-Make sure to pause and reflect on how you moved from failure to being able to achieve those goals and thank those along the way who assisted in your journey to success.
-I had the opportunity to thank someone publicly who was a great role model to me as a teenager.
+Pause and reflect on how you moved from failure to being able to achieve those goals, and thank those along the way who assisted in your journey to success.

 Set clear priorities

 Whether you have a day, week or month to complete a project, a time constraint can help you prioritize what factors can influence a decision.
-Stop stressing about all the things on your to-do list and focus on the ones that really matter.
+Stop stressing about all the things on your to-do list.
+Focus on the ones that really matter.
 Once you set your goals, you’ll find that less really is more—more fulfilling and more rewarding.

 Like Barry Bonds breaking Hank Aaron’s record, sometimes it seems as if the folks who cut corners get ahead.
 But people of character and integrity won’t have an asterisk next to their names in the history books.

 Give yourself a gift this year and focus on the essential people in your life who share your values and vision for the future.
-I believe a lot will be accomplished in the new year by the people achieving their dreams, while the others are fighting over who gets to take credit for all the great acts of kindness being created every day.
+I believe a lot will be accomplished in the new year by the people achieving their dreams.
+Let the others fight over who gets to take credit for all the significant acts of kindness being created every day.
 You have the power within you to make good things happen.